Athlete. 1888 - 1953

 Thorpe was awarded All-American honors in 1911 and 1912.
 While football was his favorite sport, it was his performance in track and field that made him famous.

 In 1912 Thorpe represented the U.S. in the Summer Olympic Games in Stockholm, Sweden.
 He competed in the long jump and high jump competitions, as well as the pentathlon and decathlon, for which he won gold medals.
 When it was later reported that Thorpe had played semi-pro baseball prior to the 1912 games, he was stripped of his amateur status and ordered to return his medals.
 Thorpe continued to pursue professional baseball and football careers.
 He played for the New York Giants, Milwaukee Brewers, Cincinnati Reds, and Boston Braves baseball clubs.
 He played football for the Pine Valley Pros football club and the Canton Bulldogs.
 While Thorpe played for the Bulldogs, the team won three championships and in 1920 was one of 14 teams to form the American Professional Football Association (now known as the National Football League).
 Thorpe was the first president of the association.
 He later played for an all-American Indian team in Ohio called the Oorang Indians.
 Thorpe retired from pro football at age 41, having played in 52 games for six teams.
+He died March 28, 1953, in Lomita, California.
+He was buried in Pennsylvania.

 The Pro Football Hall of Fame inducted Thorpe in 1963.
 In 1982 the International Olympic Committee approved Thorpe’s reinstatement and presented two of his children with commemorative Olympic medals.
 The Associated Press poll of sportswriters and broadcasters named Thorpe among the top three athletes of the 20th century behind Babe Ruth and Michael Jordan.